Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 <a name="flai"/>

-# First Layer Adhesion Issues And How To Fix Them
+# First Layer Bed Adhesion Issues And How To Fix Them

+**NOTE: The glue stick that ships with the Prusa MK3 does help bed adhesion for PLA, but has the reverse effect when using PETG (makes PETG stick less).
+But the glue stick is messy and sucks, never use it please.
+Use the methods below instead.**

 Before trying the steps below, make sure you have [calibrated your live Z correctly](#livez).
 Ignore the Prusa video where Josef says it should be a value of around -1.200.
 Your value will depend on how far up your PINDA is mounted and how thick your bed plate is.
 Your live Z value is adjusted properly when the lines of plastic that are laid down do not have any gaps in between them.
 If you think your live Z is adjusted properly, you may begin the following steps: